The Batman (2022)

 The only thing I can really criticise is the run time.
 At just under 3 hours it is a bit of mission but I can’t say I checked my watch at any point during the film.
 Usually when a film’s this long I can pick out bits that I feel they could’ve done away with to shorten it but with this film I can’t.
 I don’t remember anything being in there that wasn’t really needed.

 It also has a bit of a “Lord of the Rings: The Return of the King” ending, in that it seems like it should’ve ended a number of times before it actually did.

 Other than that I can’t really fault it.

 This film is dark, violent, gritty, and is pretty much everything I wanted it to be.
-More importantly than that though it’s a “good film”, not just a “good comic-book movie”.
+More importantly though it’s a “good film”, not just a “good comic-book movie”.

-It’s also opened up all new possibilities for future sequels which I have to admit, I’m just a little bit excited about.
+It’s also opens up all new possibilities for future sequels which I have to admit, I’m just a little bit excited about.

 The Batman probably isn’t going to push everyone’s buttons but as a long time Batman fan, I loved it!

 Seen it?
 Let me know what you think.